Sciance-Inc/statisfactory/readme.md

 * Exposing a one-stop-shop with artefacts generates through the analysis by abstracting the location and the retrieval / saving of an artefact away from the Python code ;
 * Replicating the same pipeline to multiple inputs, with some input-specific parametrisation done through a yaml based interface.

-### Roadmap
-* V1 : the V1 is an (exploratory) work to bounce off some ideas about the proper design of such a tool.
-Spark support, pipelines 's parallelisation, graph inference are (volountary) out of scope.
-The v1 is not design to cope with big data, but could definetely handles some analysis on a, let'say, scholar dropout project.
-    * V0.1 focuses on the `Craft` and `Catalog` objects and does not include CLI
-* V2 : add / rework the framework to add the notion of "runner" with a localRunner and  sparkRunner.

-__Starting from__ 0.1.0, the `Pipeline` include a DAG based dependecies solver as well as a new way to indicates `Artefacts` to save.

-### Changelog
-- The `0.2.0` is a scaled up version of the `0.1.0` with better design, support for pipelines, private parameters and an extension API, though hooks and interactors
-- The `0.2.5` (tbd) will be a sanitzyed version of the `0.2.0` with an improved design of non-core classes.
-The API shall only marginally change.
-- The `0.3.0` (tbd) schould bridge the gap between `local development` and the `production` environement
-#### Road to 0.2.0
-- [x] Refactor the Craft object to improve the Annotation parsing
-- [x] Add new folder structure and implements the parsing of the `statisfactory.yaml` file
-- [x] Add support for data layers and environement in a config file
-- [x] Add support for global and local config files
-- [x] Catalog : implements the `${}` notation for static interpolation
-- [X] Catalog : Implement the `!{}` notation for dynamic intepolation
-- [X] Add support for default values (from craft's signature) in the artefact's context resolution.
-- [X] Rework the `Craft`, `Pipeline`, `Volatile` tracking mechanisme to defers state tracking to a `Runner` class.
-- [X] Streamline the `Pipeline` by delegating scheduling responsability to a `Runner` class
-- [x] Streamline the `Pipeline` by delegating dependencies solver to a `Solver`
-- [x] Add support for Craft's level configuration in yaml
-- [x] Add support for Pipeline definition in yaml
-- [x] Create a CLI to parse and execute Pipeline definitions for specific configuration
-- [x] Rename context to session and cascad it to the artefact loader
-- [x] Add support for default Artifact
-- [ ] Create a small `cookiecutter` to kickstart a project
-- [ ] Update documentation with the `!{}` and `${}` syntaxes and the new pipeline definition

-#### Road to 0.2.5
-- [ ] Remove the `Connectors` from the `catalog`, and inject the DSN through the `load_options`
-- [ ] Create a `pass_session` decorator, instead of the using the `Craft(inject_session)` to pass the session to an arbitrary function
-- [ ] Rework the `Loader` and `Session.config` mechanism to provided a unified settings loader
-- [ ] Artefacts / Volatile schould be split between annotation (currently pipeline.SElement) and actual `artefact` SERDE to improve the Separation of Concerns
-- [ ] Add support for multiples catalogs
-#### Road to 0.3.0
-- [ ] Properly inject a loggers and Handler into the craft, maybe by exposing settings to the craft ?
-- [ ] Rewrite the Interactors and add support for `pandas.csv`, `pandas.xlsx`, `pandas.parquet`
-- [ ] Rework interactors and add supports for Spark
-- [ ] Refactor the Pipeline to be wraps in a SequentialRunner, a ParrallelRunner or an AirflowTranspiler

 ## How to contribute.
 Keep it classy, boys :